 - A new scope would be installed with improved optics.

 With the basic parts of the project done it was time to really get dirty and start on the bedding.
-I opened up the action screw holes holes with a dremel and wood carving bit, being careful to keep the holes lined up properly.
+I opened up the action screw holes holes with a dremel and wood carving bit, being careful to keep the holes aligned.

-With the epoxy mixed, screw holes plugged with clay, and release agent applied, it was time for the moment of truth.
-I mixed the epoxy, spread it inside the barrel channnel, and seated the action into the goo.
+With the epoxy mixed, screw holes plugged with clay, and release agent applied again, it was time to bed the action.
+I mixed the epoxy, spread it inside the barrel channel, and seated the action into the goo.

 The glass bedding turned out great.
 The preparation really paid off: making sure there were no bubbles in the epoxy before seating the rifle, roughing up the texture of the wood to ensure adhesion, and taping or filling with clay any areas that had to remain free of epoxy.
 One area I had concern with was the forend cap.
 In classic 1980’s style the forend is made of plastic, to which epoxies often do not adhere.